Experts in covering pre-existing medical conditions

 Both options include access to our full range of cover.
 This can include protection for pre-existing medical conditions, depending on what you tell us during your quote.

-Once you’ve chosen the type of policy, you’ll also be able to do the following:
+Once you’ve chosen the type of policy, you’ll also be able to:

 Select your destination – this affects what your policy includes and how much it costs.